Danny Welbeck: Brighton & Hove Albion

 In the opening game of the 2022–23 season, Welbeck helped Brighton to their first ever win at his old ground Old Trafford, assisting Groß's first of two in the 2–1 win over Manchester United.
 Welbeck subsequently signed a new two-year contract with the club, taking him through to 2024.
 He scored his first goal of the season on 9 November, scoring a penalty to equalise in an eventual 3–1 EFL Cup third round win away at his former club, Arsenal.
 After a period out injured, on his return on 14 January 2023, Welbeck scored Brighton's third goal – his first league goal of the season – after coming off the bench in a 3–0 home win over Liverpool.
 On 29 April, Welbeck scored his first Brighton brace and made an assist, helping Brighton to their biggest Premier League victory, a 6–0 win over Wolverhampton Wanderers.

 On 16 September 2023, Welbeck scored his first goal of the 2023–24 season in a 3–1 away win at Old Trafford.
 He went on to make 29 league appearances, scoring 5 goals.

 On 14 March 2024, Welbeck netted the only goal in Brighton's 1–0 home win versus AS Roma in the Last 16 of the UEFA Europa League.
 This was merely a consolation goal, however, after Roma had run out 4–0 winners in the first leg in Rome as the Seagulls were eliminated in their debut European season.

 In May 2024, Welbeck extended his contract with Brighton to June 2026.
 On 5 April 2025, Welbeck became Brighton's top all-time Premier League scorer, netting his 31st league goal for his club against Crystal Palace.

-In October 2025, Welbeck's free-kick against Manchester United confirmed his status as Brighton's all-time top scorer in the top division, overtaking the 37 goals tally set by Michael Robinson in the early 1980s.
-Welbeck's flourishing form in the autumn of his career led his manager, Fabian Hürzeler to state he is maturing 'like a fine wine.'
-As a result of this comment, Welbeck himself posted his new name on social media as 'Danny Malbec'.
+In March 2026, Welbeck triggered an optional one-year extension to his contract to remain at Brighton.

+Chelsea

+On 1 August 2026, Welbeck signed for Chelsea on a two-year contract.

+On 27 August 2026, Welbeck scored his first goal for Chelsea on his debut in the EFL Cup Second Round against Luton Town.